For example: what bores you?

 1 ET, 60 mins

-Please get in touch with any questions, and if you would like to participate.
+Please get in touch with any questions and let us know if you would like to participate.

 What are some examples of prompts?